Published Jul 19, 2021

 What is your plan for development in DeFi?

-As an interoperable Layer 2 network, Qredo can act as middleware—bridging the gap between incompatible blockchains and offering direct access to DeFi protocols through a single interface.
+As an interoperable Layer 2 network, Qredo acts as middleware—bridging the gap between incompatible blockchains and offering direct access to DeFi protocols through a single interface.

 Will Qredo accommodate NFTs?